lars-t-hansen/moz-sandbox/swat/MANUAL.md

      If V's dynamic type is string then return V with static type string, otherwise trap.

+   If TypeName is (Vector T) then:
+     T must be (Vector T) or anyref.

+     If V's dynamic type is (Vector T) then return V with static type (Vector T), otherwise trap.

    If TypeName is a ClassName then:
      T must be a supertype or subtype of TypeName.